/

 Answer Explanation

-• Q #2: What is the name of the hormone that regulates blood sugar levels in the human body?
+• Q #2: What is the largest organ in the human body by surface area?

 Answer Explanation